r3k4ce/AI-Product-Development-Toolkit/UX-User-Flow/README.md

 4. **Paste into AI:** Copy the entire modified prompt and paste it into your chat interface with a capable LLM (like Gemini, GPT-4, Claude 3, etc.).
 5. **Engage:** Answer the AI's questions thoughtfully about how requirements translate to visual interfaces and user flows.
 Your responses will guide the subsequent questions.
 6. **Iterate:** Continue the conversation, providing feedback and answers until you feel enough information has been gathered for comprehensive UX specifications.
-7. **Review the v0.dev Translation:** Pay special attention to the v0.dev Design Translation Guide section, as this can be directly used as input for AI-powered visual design tools.
+7. **Review the Copilot scaffold translation:** Pay special attention to the Copilot Scaffold Translation section, then paste the completed scaffold prompt into GitHub Copilot Agent (or the `gh`/IDE integration) to bootstrap your project or generate initial code and structure.

 ## Model Compatibility